Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 7-create_global_variable has script that creates a new global variable file 8-true_knowledge script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE file 9-divide_and_rule has script that prints the result of POWER divided by DIVIDE
+file 7-create_global_variable has script that creates a new global variable file 8-true_knowledge script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE file 9-divide_and_rule has script that prints the result of POWER divided by DIVIDE file 10-love_exponent_breath has  script that displays the result of BREATH to the power LOVE